shaharoded/Transform-EMR/README.md

 ## 📚 Citation
 Inspired by recent advancements in temporal deep learning, sequence modeling in healthcare (BEHRT, RETAIN, Med-BERT), and Time2Vec (Kazemi et al.).

+The training loop and embedder design are adapted from Andrej Karpathy’s minimal GPT-2 implementation (https://github.com/karpathy/nanoGPT), with modifications for multi-embedding structure and k-step prediction loss.